 This kind of training is given to dog, who behaves aggressively or negatively in a group environment or in certain situations.
 This kind of training is not suitable for groups.
-There are also trainings for puppies; these trainings mostly contain meeting and greeting commands for socializing purposes.
+There are also training for puppies; these training mostly contain meeting and greeting commands for socializing purposes.

 Communicating with dog